rogerramosme/rogerramos.me/entries/how-to-delete-a-git-tag-locally-and-remote.md

 tags:
   - git
 ---
-Today I made a mistake of publishing a wrong `git` tag and I asked to myself: What the fuck do I do now?
+Today I made a mistake of publishing a wrong `git` tag and I asked myself: What the fuck do I do now?

 So I did some research and found [this gist](https://gist.github.com/mobilemind/7883996) from [mobilemind](https://gist.github.com/mobilemind).